 Plutustrades Review – A Crypto Trading Scam!

-We’re writing this Plutustrades review due to a report which was filed with the Better Business Bureau (BBB) on January 8, 2023.
+We’re writing this Plutustrades review due to a report filed with the Better Business Bureau (BBB) on January 8, 2023.

 The scammer offered investment opportunities in cryptocurrency but failed to inform the person of the constant fees added when trying to withdraw funds.